shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 yarn add apollo-server-lambda
 ```

-Now let's change our function to create a Graphql server and use it to respond to query requests.
+Now let's change our function to create a GraphQL server and use it to respond to query requests.
 For our demonstration, we'll just have it respond to a string for a simple query.

 ```js
 import { ApolloServer, gql } from 'apollo-server-lambda';